Please purchase your ticket from the Honesty Box before fishing

 Again it holds a mix of commons, mirrors, ghosties and F2s as well as chub, tench and barbel but the fish tend to be smaller with the carp averaging about 1lb 8oz and running to about 5lbs.

-Like Birch Pool, Chestnut Pool has already established itself as a popular pleasure water with anglers fishing in the margins, to the island and in open water.
+Like Birch Pool, Chestnut Pool has already established itself as a popular water with anglers fishing in the margins, to the island and in open water.

 Because the fish tend to be smaller than in Birch Pool anglers can fish lighter tackle and popular baits have again proved to be sweetcorn, luncheon meat and soft hooker pellets although maggots and casters also work well as the fish seem prepared to take anything offered.
 These are best fished in conjunction with free offerings of feeder pellets.